Getting A Better Understanding Of Tongue Thrust

 We also check on their allergies, whether or not they may have tongue-tie, and whether your child might ‘reverse swallow’.

-On occasion, we have to engage others in the diagnosis, including a gastroenterologist or ENT specialist, depending on the symptoms we’re seeing.
+On occasion, we have to engage other professionals in the diagnosis, including a gastroenterologist or ENT specialist, depending on the symptoms we’re seeing.

 How Does A Speech Therapist Treat Tongue Thrust?